Intelligence analysts help keep the country secure by assessing and interpreting intelligence data

 UK intelligence agencies seek to recruit analysts from different educational and ethnic backgrounds in order to tackle the diverse range of threats from within and outside the UK.

-The agencies may consider your application without a degree if you have significant work experience in an intelligence environment, such as the armed forces.
-In addition, the agencies may consider candidates requesting a transfer from another Civil Service department who are at executive officer level or higher.
+If you don't have a degree, your application may be considered if you have significant work experience in an intelligence environment, such as the armed forces.
+In addition, the agencies may consider candidates requesting a transfer from another civil service department who are at executive officer level or higher.

 The agencies look for individuals with personal integrity, honesty, discretion and reliability, and who can demonstrate professionalism and resilience.